Skip to Content

 --noColor Turn off terminal text colors

-You can either provide all of the required information on the command line or, by starting the command without any options, enter into an interactive session that prepares the Private API Gateway configuration file and then offers to start the gateway.
-The entered configuration is captured in the Private API Gateway configuration file in this directory:
+You can either provide all of the required information on the command line or, by starting the command without any options, enter into an interactive session that prepares the private API gateway configuration file and then offers to start the gateway.
+The entered configuration is captured in the private API gateway configuration file /usr/local/openresty/nginx/conf/onpremise/gatewayconfig.yaml.

-When configuring a Private API Gateway, the Harmony username and password must be associated with a member of an organization role with Admin permission.
-Agent-Install permission is not sufficient (see Harmony Permissions and Access).
-In the Private API Gateway configuration file, the Harmony username and password fields are stored as encrypted, while the proxy server username and password are stored as Base64-encoded.
+When configuring a private API gateway, the Harmony username and password must be associated with a member of a role with Admin permission.
+Agent Install permission is not sufficient.
+In the private API gateway configuration file, the Harmony username and password fields are stored as encrypted, while the proxy server username and password are stored as Base64-encoded.
 This is to prevent the proxy credentials from being exposed in clear text and is not intended to provide a high level of security.
 Please make sure the configuration file is stored in a secure manner.

-Each time you configure a Private API Gateway using Harmony credentials, a new, separate API Gateway user with a non-expiring password is automatically created in the organization as a member of the Administrator role.
-This user is not associated with an email address and cannot log in to the Harmony Portal; this user is for API Gateway purposes only.
+The first time you configure a private API gateway using Harmony credentials, a new, separate API gateway user with a non-expiring password is automatically created in the organization as a member of the Administrator role.
+This user is not associated with an email address and cannot log in to the Harmony portal; this user is for API gateway purposes only.
+The credentials for this user are added to the gatewayconfig.yaml file.

 Output from the configuration utility is similar to the following.
 When prompted, enter the required information, such as your Harmony username and password, Harmony region, proxy information (if proxy configuration is to be enabled), services URL (if different than the default), organization ID (if different than the default for that account), and desired configuration for DNS: